 There are long traditions in both governmental and intergovernmental oil spill response cooperation in the Baltic Sea.
 Consequently, national and international oil response manuals define basic cooperation principles.
 Search and Rescue (SAR) manuals as well as incidents requiring cross-sectoral collaboration have already been agreed upon.
 Thanks to these existing foundations, it was possible to proceed with the creation of a tool that facilitates commanding a wide-ranging and long-lasting oil spill response operation that requires cooperation between several societal sectors as well as international help.

 The OILART project followed the principles of a co-design process in which the authorities were working together.
 According to Finnish law, in addition to the Finnish Border Guard and the Regional Rescue Services, the oil spill response authorities include the Finnish Environment Institute, the Finnish Transport and Communications Agency and the Defense Forces.
-Other important actors include authorities in the neighboring countries as well as the private sector and non-governmental organizations.
+Other important actors include authorities in the neighbouring countries as well as the private sector and non-governmental organizations.

 In the OILART project, the particular professional knowledge of the different actors was harnessed through scenario-based project workshops.
 Designing, testing and evaluating were the crucial steps in the OILART concept development process.
 As an outcome, the actors co-designed an operational art concept for oil response that will be jointly approved.